Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 Coach Them - online drills software

-- Head Coach access
+• Head Coach access

-- All Head coaches will receive a login and password from the VP
+• All Head coaches will receive a login and password from the VP

 Coaches Site - one-stop shop for all your coaching needs

-- Head Coach access
+• Head Coach access

-- All Head coaches will receive a login and password from the VP
+• All Head coaches will receive a login and password from the VP

 Coming Soon!

-- SMHA coaching manual
+• SMHA coaching manual

-- Here you will find administrative resources
+• Here you will find administrative resources

-- It is not only the responsibility of the team Manager but of the Head Coach as well.
+• It is not only the responsibility of the team Manager but of the Head Coach as well.
 Hockey Calgary holds the Head Coach responsible for any infractions that occur when policy and procedures are not followed

-- It is advised that all Head Coaches have a familiar understanding of the Manager's role
+• It is advised that all Head Coaches have a familiar understanding of the Manager's role

-Hockey Calgary League Resources
+Hockey Calgary League Resources (this is a link)

-- Game Play Guidelines
+• Game Play Guidelines

-- U9 Rink Divider Procedures
+• U9 Rink Divider Procedures

-- U9 Coach, Manager Scorekeeper Cheat Sheet
+• U9 Coach, Manager Scorekeeper Cheat Sheet

-- U9 Hockey Hub YYC Gameplay Guidelines
+• U9 Hockey Hub YYC Gameplay Guidelines

-- U11 HyBrid Goalie Policy
+• U11 HyBrid Goalie Policy

-- U11 Pathway
+• U11 Pathway

-Hockey Calgary Rules & Regulations
+Hockey Calgary Rules & Regulations (this is a link)

-Substitute Goaltender Procedure
+Substitute Goaltender Procedure (this is a link)

 Procedure for use of Affiliated Players-SMHA internal policy

-- The Head Coach and ONLY the head coaches are to contact each other with the request for the use of an approved affiliate player.
+• The Head Coach and ONLY the head coaches are to contact each other with the request for the use of an approved affiliate player.

-- This is a Head Coach to Head Coach communication.
+• This is a Head Coach to Head Coach communication.

-- They are to engage in an open dialog as to the best fit and most deserving of players.
+• They are to engage in an open dialog as to the best fit and most deserving of players.

-- "Friend requests" are not permitted nor should parents be contacted directly no matter the position they might hold on the affiliate team.
+• "Friend requests" are not permitted nor should parents be contacted directly no matter the position they might hold on the affiliate team.

-- The Head Coach is also required to notify their League Chair prior to the game when using affiliates
+• The Head Coach is also required to notify their League Chair prior to the game when using affiliates

 Coaching Requirements

 As per Hockey Alberta, all Local Minor Hockey Associations and Club Teams must ensure by November 15th, all Teams meet the requirements outlined by Hockey Alberta.
-Any Team that does not meet the requirements outlined within the Hockey Alberta Regulations is not an eligible team and is not able to participate in sanctioned games.
+Any Team that does not meet the requirements outlined within the Hockey Alberta Regulations is not eligible and is not able to participate in sanctioned games.

 Once the certification deadline passes, any team that does not meet the required certifications for their Team Officials will be notified that they are ineligible to participate until they have obtained the proper certifications.